John Ellis Edwards: Early life and education

 Edward and Willie Edwards were his parents.
 He had a brother (Jerome) and sister (Gwendolyn).
 His parents moved to Steubenville, Ohio and he and his siblings attended Steubenville High School.

 After high school graduation he and his brother Jerome both attended West Virginia State College.
 The college became one of the first black colleges to enroll pilots in a Pilot Training Program and both brothers enrolled in the program.
 Both brothers became Tuskegee Airmen after completing training in Tuskegee.
 His brother Jerome was killed in a training exercise May 7, 1943 when his P-40 suffered a catastrophic failure upon takeoff.
 His brother's death was the first for the 332nd Fighter Group.

 Military service

 Upon completing his training at Tuskegee, Edwards was commissioned as a 2nd Lieutenant on April 8, 1944.
 He was assigned to the 99th Fighter Squadron, 332nd Fighter Group.
 In 1945 he was sent to Italy and assigned to Ramitelli Air Force Base where he and other Tuskegee pilots escorted allied planes on bombing runs.
-On April 1, 1945 he was acting as squadron section leader, when he shot down two ME-109’s on an escort mission.
+On April 1, 1945 he was acting as squadron section leader, when he shot down two Messerschmitt Bf 109s on an escort mission.
 Edwards was awarded Distinguished flying Cross.

 Shortly after he was discharged the Korean War began, and he joined the Air Force, serving in the 332nd Fighter Group and flew many combat missions in the F86 Sabre.
 He held the rank of lieutenant colonel.

 After the Korean War he moved to Washington, D.C., and later he moved to Los Angeles, California.